kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 }
 ```

-The indirect block is just a regular disk block of 4096 bytes but we will use it to hold pointers to disk blocks.
+The indirect block is just a regular disk block of 4096 bytes, but we will use it to hold pointers to disk blocks.
 Our pointers in this case are just integers, so we need to cast the pointer to an integer pointer:

 ```C